South Carolina gets revenge against Caitlin Clark and Iowa, wins 3rd women’s national championship

 Iowa came out firing, starting the game with a 10-0 lead and led by as many as 11 in the first quarter.

-The Gamecocks’ run continued into the third quarter, capping an 11-0 run to take a 55-46 lead.
+The Gamecocks’ push continued into the third quarter, capping an 11-0 run to take a 55-46 lead.
 They’d later extend the lead to 14.

 Iowa cut South Carolina’s lead to 57-55 with a layup from Clark, but the Hawkeyes could get no closer.